outofcoffee/imposter/docs/request_matching.md

 ### Using match operators

-Any of the match operators, such as `Contains` and `Matches`, can be used in an eval matcher.
+Any of the match operators, such as `Contains` and `Matches`, can be used in an expression matcher.
 If no operator is specified, `EqualTo` is used by default.

 For example, using the `Contains` operator: